seifhussam/MARLClassification/docs/tasks.md

 - Task-1: Increase the observation window size to [4, 6, 8, 16, 28] and run the experiment.
 [Pedro]
 - Document findings in the experiment template.
 [Task-7] [João]
 - Task-8: Investigate changing rewards according to action.
 [João]
-- Task-10: Investigate another dataset (SEMEION) for the experiment.
+- Task-10: Investigate another dataset (Cifar10) for the experiment.
 [Seif]
 - Task-12: Run David's branch with non-communication [Seif] + Documenting the experiment [David]
 - Task-11: Investigate stopping/resuming training (to mimic the training paper described in the paper).
 [Pedro]

 New Tasks:
 - Task-14: Start working on the final report. (ask about the report template) [David starts and everyone contributes]
+- Task-15: Start working on the final presentation. (deadline 8th of December) [Seif starts and everyone contributes]

+# Week 6: 26-11-2024 to 03-12-2024

+Notes:
+deprecating Task-8: Investigate changing rewards according to action. [confirm with João] deprecating Task-14:  Start working on the final report. (this is not a deliverable anymore)

+Tasks:
+- Task-1: Documentation [Pedro]
+- Readme Documentation [David, Seif] + Review [All team]
+- Task-11: Investigate stopping/resuming training (to mimic the training paper described in the paper).
+[Pedro]
+- Task-10: Document --> Investigate another dataset (Cifar10) for the experiment.
+[Seif]
 - Task-15: Start working on the final presentation. (deadline 8th of December) [Seif starts and everyone contributes]